Utkarshgupta00/OTP_VERIFICATION_SERVICE/otp-verification-app/README.md

 The user is automatically redirected to the "Verify OTP" section.

-# VerifyOTP
+#### VerifyOTP .

-Usage
+Usage.
 Navigate to the "Verify OTP" section.
 Enter the OTP received in your email.
 Click the "Verify OTP" button.

 Workflow
 User Input:
 Enter the OTP received via email in the input field.

-OTP Verification:
+## OTP Verification:
 The frontend sends a request to the /api/otp/verify endpoint with the entered OTP.
 The backend validates the received OTP.

 Verification Result:
 If the OTP is valid, a success message is displayed.
 If the OTP is invalid, an error message is displayed.
 User Notification:

-The user is informed about the success or failure of the OTP verification process.
+# The user is informed about the success or failure of the OTP verification process.

 Note
 State Management: